Kingsleymuturi/Gallery/README.md

   ```bash
   python3 manage.py runserver
   ```
-Open the application on your browser `127.0.0.1:5000`.
+Open the application on your browser `127.0.0.1:8000`.

 ## Known Bugs
-There are no known bugs yet.
+Copy function only works on the first picture.
 ### Development
 Want to contribute?
 Great!